 In 1924, the Estonian National Museum purchased a private house in Aia (now Vanemuise) Street fot filing archival materials.
 The collections of Archival Library, as well as those of the later folklore and cultural history archives, were placed there.
 Today it is the main building of the EKM, to which three extensions have been added.

-In 1940, the Estonian National Museum Foundation was divided into two state museums: the Estonian Estonian Ethnography Museum and Estonian Literary Museum.
+In 1940, the Estonian National Museum Foundation was divided into two state museums: the Estonian Estonian Ethnography Museum (Estonian National Museum at present) and Estonian Literary Museum.
 The Estonian Folklore Archives and the Estonian Cultural History Archives were renamed as departments of the ELM.

 Between 1946 and 1997, the ELM was the only museum that belonged to the institutions of the Academy of Sciences.
 During that period it functioned as a scientific establishment in which the study and publication of materials were as important as their gathering and storage.
 On January 1, 1995, the historical names of the departments of the ELM as indipendent archives were restored.

 The Estonian Literary Museum produces a yearly almanac- an assortment of articles and source publications called "Paar sammukest" (Some Small Steps).
 The first issue of which was published in 1949.

 As of 1957, the Literary Museum holds annual two-day conference for researchers of Estonian literature and folklorein December of each year, which were called the Kreutzwald Days in honour of the founder of Estonian national literature.